 Although you can find countless fly sprays for your horse in the market but a do-it-yourself home spray with natural ingredients is a safe and cheap option.
 In particular if your horse is sensitive, you may need to consider one of the methods below to create a chemical-free spray at home.

-Get a spray bottle and put two cups of apple cider vinegar in it, then put one tablespoon of Mineral oil followed by half a tablespoon of dish soap in the mixture.
+Step 2: Put one tablespoon of Mineral oil followed by half a tablespoon of dish soap in the mixture.

 Herbs that Keep Flies Away from Horses